Wild Eden of Papua New Guinea Cruise

 Guests who use wheelchairs must bring their own, as we have only a small number of wheelchairs stored onboard for emergencies.
 To ensure ease of movement on the ship, wheelchairs and mobility aids must be no wider than 65cm.
 All mobility or medical equipment brought on board must be capable of being carried safely and must be declared before sailing.
 To ensure that all guests can safely evacuate during an emergency, guests requiring a wheelchair can only be accommodated in our ADA-accessible cabins.

-We offer an Oceanview stateroom on Vega which is specifically designed to be completely ADA compliant and have a fully operable wheelchair-access wet unit.
+There is an Oceanview stateroom on Vega which is specifically designed to be completely ADA compliant and have a fully operable wheelchair-access wet unit.

 Vega has two lifts, serving every passenger deck apart from the Stargazing top deck, which is, therefore, more difficult to access, as are the Aft Marina and Swan’s Nest forward observation platform.
 Also, we don’t have special equipment to access the swimming pool, jacuzzi, or sauna.
 Otherwise, the ship is entirely at your disposal.